Google to resume accepting political ads in US

 News website Axios first reported about the development.

-Facebook Inc has paused political ads after the Nov.
-3 election, only briefly unfreezing ads around the U.S. Senate election in Georgia earlier this month.
+Facebook paused political ads after the Nov 3 elections, only briefly unfreezing ads around the US Senate runoff elections in Georgia last month.
 The company did not immediately respond to a request for comment on when the ban would be lifted.

-(Reporting by Munsif Vengattil in Bengaluru and Elizabeth Culliford in New York; Editing by Shounak Dasgupta)